Frames, their relatives and reproducing kernel Hilbert spaces: Continuous (semi-)frames and their redundancy

-In the following, we will prove that $L^2(X,\mu)$ is not a RKHS if $(X,\mu)$ is an-atomic.
+In the following, we prove that $L^2(X,\mu)$ is not a RKHS if $(X,\mu)$ is an-atomic.
 This statement needs some elaboration to be precise.
 By definition, $L^2(X,\mu)$ is a space of equivalence classes of functions and does therefore not allow for pointwise evaluation.
-However, if we take an orthonormal basis $\{\phi_i\}_{i\in\I}$ for $L^2(X,\mu)$ and fix one particular representative for every basis element, then every vector $f\in L^2(X,\mu)$ has a pointwise interpretation via its basis expansion
+However, if we take an orthonormal basis $\{\phi_i\}_{i\in\I}$ for $L^2(X,\mu)$ and fix one particular representative for every basis element, then every vector $F\in L^2(X,\mu)$ can formally be written as